StudSec/Instancer/README.md

 # Instancer
-"A poor man's challenge instancer"
+"Kinda like a poor man's instancer" - Delta

+A minimalistic(ish) challenge instancer built on top of